shawnelee88/iOSAppReverseEngineering/README.md

-This is my gift to the jailbreak community as a 5-year n00b, enjoy!
+As a 5-year n00b, this is my gift to the jailbreak community, enjoy!
 ---
 iOS App Reverse Engineering is the world's 1st book of very detailed iOS App reverse engineering skills, targeting 4 kinds of readers:
 * iOS enthusiasts;